Accounting Schools in Hawaii

 - Accumulate the required hours of experience.

 - Apply for a license.

-1. Complete a 150 semester hour education program of acceptable coursework in accounting.
+1. Complete 150 semester hours of college-level education in accounting.

-The Hawaii Board of Public Accountancy follows the 150 hour rule, meaning that candidates for a CPA license in the state must complete a 150 semester hour program of education that includes the award of a bachelor’s degree.
-However, applicants in Hawaii may sit for the Uniform CPA exam once a bachelor’s degree and 18 additional semester (or 27 quarter) hours of upper division or graduate level classes have been completed.
-The 150 hours completed to qualify for a license must include 24 semester hours each in accounting and business-related courses, of which 18 must be upper division or graduate level.
+The Board requires CPA candidates to complete 150 semester hours of college education that includes the award of a bachelor’s degree.
+The 150 hours completed to qualify for a license must include 24 semester hours in accounting, auditing, taxation, and business-related courses; 18 hours must be upper-division or graduate-level.
 Acceptable business-related courses include:

 - Legal and social environment of business

 - Organizational, group, and individual behavior

 Candidates for a CPA license in Hawaii must earn 1,500 experience hours in auditing that are chargeable to clients while working full-time (at least 35 hours per week) over one year or earn two years (3,000 hours) of experience in public accounting practice, private industry, government, or education.
 Experience hours must be verified by the candidate’s supervisors using the Certification of Public Accountancy Experience form found in the license application packet on the Board’s website.